Generic Reed-Solomon Codes Achieve List-decoding Capacity: Introduction

 As we will see, the core of the proof of Theorem~\ref{thm:main-mds} is combinatorial, with some simple linear algebra on top.
 Since by GM-MDS theorem, generic Reed-Solomon codes are $\GZP(\ell)$ for all $\ell$, we have the following corollary.

-\begin{corollary} Generic Reed-Solomon codes are $\GZP(\ell),\MDS(\ell)$ and $\LDMDS(\ell)$ for all $\ell.$ \end{corollary} \begin{proof} The dual of a generic Reed-Solomon code is also a generic Reed-Solomon code (Proposition~\ref{prop:genericRS_duality}).
-Therefore, Theorem~\ref{thm:main-mds} together with the GM-MDS theorem (Theorem~\ref{thm:gmmds_gzp}), immediately implies that generic Reed-Solomon codes are $\MDS(\ell)$ and $\LDMDS(\ell)$ for all $\ell$. \end{proof} This immediately implies our main result that generic Reed-Solomon codes achieve list-decoding capacity (Theorem~\ref{thm:main-ld}).
+\begin{corollary} Generic Reed-Solomon codes are $\GZP(\ell),\MDS(\ell)$ and $\LDMDS(\ell)$ for all $\ell.$ \end{corollary} \begin{proof} Let $R \in \K^n$ be a generic Reed-Solomon code and let $G \in \K^{k \times n}$ its generator matrix and $H \in \K^{k \times n}$ be its parity check matrix.
+By the GM-MDS theorem (Theorem~\ref{thm:gmmds_gzp}), we have that $R$ is $\GZP(\ell)$.
+We prove in Proposition~\ref{prop:genericRS_duality} that, up to a scaling of the columns, $H$ is the generator matrix of a generic Reed-Solomon code.
+By inspection, each of the properties $\GZP(\ell),\MDS(\ell)$ and $\LDMDS(\ell)$ is invariant with respect to column scaling.
+Therefore, by Theorem~\ref{thm:main-mds}, we have that generic Reed-Solomon codes are $\MDS(\ell)$ and $\LDMDS(\ell)$ for all $\ell$. \end{proof} This immediately implies our main result that generic Reed-Solomon codes achieve list-decoding capacity (Theorem~\ref{thm:main-ld}).

-\subsection{Proof overview}
+\subsection{Proof Overview}

 The proof of Theorem~\ref{thm:main-mds} has a few key steps, including proving some novel properties of generic zero patterns as well as solving a \emph{generic intersection problem}.

 \paragraph{Dimension of generic intersections}